acatejr/dscl/README.md

-# Data Science3 at the Command Line
+# Data Science at the Command Line

 ## Definition of Data Science